Zion Narrows Top Down Backpacking Guide

 Flash floods

 Flash floods are a serious concern in the Narrows that you should not take lightly.
 They pose a bigger risk in early and late summer and often accompany thunderstorms.
 It’s not unheard of for such storms to unload up to 4 inches of rain in 15 minutes.
 With no place to permeate, runoff collects in gullies, which overwhelms and releases into washes, and, finally, with ferocious momentum hurls down into the hallways of slot canyons.
-The deeper the water, the faster it runs, collects and eventually produces a life-snuffing wave that knocks down everything in its path.
+The deeper the water, the faster it runs, collects, and eventually produces a life-snuffing wave that knocks down everything in its path.
 There’s virtually no escaping this in The Narrows.

 That’s why the park service automatically closes The Narrows when the National Weather Service delivers a Flash Flood Warning, and keeps it closed for two hours after the warning is lifted.
-Before you venture in, check water volume data at the Virgin River Flow Gauge and keep an eye on current weather, and any flash flood forecast.
-Permits are never issued and existing ones rescinded when flows exceed 120 cubic feet per second (unlike the 150 cfs cutoff elsewhere in Zion).
+Before you venture in, check water volume data at the Virgin River Flow Gauge and keep an eye on current weather and any flash flood forecast.
+Permits are never issued, and existing ones are rescinded when flows exceed 120 cubic feet per second (unlike the 150 cfs cutoff elsewhere in Zion).
 Finally, keep in mind that flooding is possible at any time, and floods have occurred on days they were not forecasted.
-As the park service, reminds you when you get your permit, your safety is your responsibility.
+As the park service reminds you when you get your permit, your safety is your responsibility.

 Difficulty